cynex0/cpp-passman/README.md

     ```shell
     cmake --build .
     ```
+The built executable 'cpp_passman' will be located in .../cpp-passman/build/Debug

 ## Usage
 After running the password manager, you can interact with it using the provided command-line interface.